 Our research into tectonics and mountain building covers the processes and mechanisms relating to how mountains form on the surface of our planet and how the continental crust deforms from the macroscale to the microscale.
 In particular, our research focuses on mountain belts that form during continent-continent collision, such as the modern Himalayas and Caucasus and the ancient Caledonides.
 We try to unravel how, when and how quickly the mountain belts formed, the tectonic processes and mechanisms in operation during their uplift, and how their growth fed back into the solid Earth-surface processes-climate system.
 We achieve this through a combination of geochronology, structural geology, geochemical studies and metamorphic/igneous petrology.

-Our vibrant research group is led by three academic staff members.
 At any one time we commonly have two or three full-time PhD students, and have regular discussion meetings about the latest data from the laboratory and results/interpretations in recently published literature.

 Potential research projects

-We encourage enquiries from prospective students on any geochemical, petrological structural or geochronological aspect of mountain building or tectonic process.
+We encourage enquiries from prospective students on any geochemical, petrological, structural or geochronological aspect of mountain building or tectonic process.

 Lists of postgraduate research projects likely to be available for an October start usually become available the preceding November, with interviews in February.

 Please also see further opportunities.